Fl4m3Ph03n1x/market_manager/README.md

 9. Inspect the request and look for "Request headers"
 10. Copy the cookie and the token to somewhere

-Once you have the cookie and the token, you need to set the follow environment variables in your machine:
+Once you have the cookie and the token, go to the `Authenticate` menu on the sidebar and save them.
-- MARKET_MANAGER_WM_COOKIE={cookie}
-- MARKET_MANAGER_WM_XCSRFTOKEN={xrfctoken}

-Where {cookie} and {token} are the cookie and the xrfctoken you got from the website previously.
+You are now ready to use the appliction.
 ## Usage

-Place the things you want to sell under a file called `products.json`.
-This file should contain a list of objects, each one with an array of things to sell:
+The inventory file is called `products.json`.
+This file contain a list of objects, each one with an array of things to sell alongside some additional information.

 It only supports mods currently.